Simmering

 Simmering is a food preparation technique by which foods are cooked in hot liquids kept just below the boiling point of water (lower than 100 °C) and above poaching temperature (higher than 71–80 °C).
 To create a steady simmer, a liquid is brought to a boil, then its heat source is reduced to a lower, constant intensity (smaller flame on a gas stove, lower temperature on an induction/electric stove).
-Visually a liquid will show a little movement without approaching a rolling boil.
+While simmering, a liquid will show little movement without approaching a rolling boil.

 Methods and equipments

 Simmering ensures gentler treatment than boiling to prevent food from toughening and/or breaking up.
 Simmering is usually a rapid and efficient method of cooking.
 Food that has simmered in milk or cream instead of water is sometimes referred to as creamed.
 The appropriate simmering temperature is a topic of debate among chefs, with some but not all considering that a simmer is as low as 82 °C.

 Some modern gas ranges have a simmering burner, which may be a rear burner, supporting a steady low heat.
 Many electric ranges have a simmer setting.

 Slow cookers are countertop electrical appliances used to cook foods at simmering temperature or somewhat lower for hours at a time.